Subscribe To This Site

 If he wants to read the pressure in discharge line he connects the high pressure gauge hose to the air conditioner high pressure side.

-The utility port (the middle chamber) is a place you connect the hose to vacuum pump, recovery units or add or remove refrigerant from AC units.
+The utility port (the middle chamber) is a place where we connect the hose to vacuum pump, recovery units or the port to add or remove refrigerant from AC units.

-Air conditioning gauges is used to measure air conditioner units pressure within closed-system to evaluate or troubleshoot the AC units.
+Air conditioning gauges is used to measure air conditioner units pressure within closed-system to evaluate or troubleshoot the central air units.
 Gauges manifold set is the most frequently used item when it comes to refrigerant or pressure.

-Air conditioning gauge set allows the HVAC technician to check AC units operating pressures, transfer AC refrigerant, pressure test system, purge the system with nitrogen, and perform other necessary tasks.
+Air conditioning gauge set allows the HVAC technician to check central air conditioning unit operating pressures, transfer Ac refrigerant, pressure test system, purge the system with nitrogen, and perform other necessary tasks.

 The gauges manifold set includes the hoses, the manifold, the valves, the compound gauge (low pressure gauges) and high pressure gauge.